Yewert/SMTP-Client/README.md

 ### Aliases

-Aliases are stored in optional file `aliases.usrinf`
+Aliases are stored in optional file `aliases.json`

 Format of this file: